ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/drizzle-auction-manager/README.md

   }
 }
 ```

 `Migration.sol` smart contract manages the deployment of other contracts that we
 want to migrate to the chain.

-## Create a file for migrating smart contracts
+## Create a File for Migrating Smart Contracts

 Create a new file in the `migrations` directory named `2_deploy_contracts.js`,
 and add the following block of code.
 This handles deploying the `Auction` smart